 Hi guys!
 Today I’m going to tell you how to get to Lalaria Beach and some things you absolutely need to know before getting to this Skiathos’ greek beach to avoid a bad day!

-Lalaria Beach is a stunning beach located on the northern side of greek Skiathos island that wouldn’t need any presentations, just the following pic:
+Lalaria Beach is a stunning beach located on the northern side of Skiathos island that wouldn’t need any introduction, just the following pic:

 I know you can’t believe it, but I didn’t use any filter taking this shot of Lalaria Beach.
 This is exactly what your eyes will see while you get to Lalaria Beach if the sun is shining.

-This beach is totally made of white rounded pebbles, and it’s the only beach with this characteristic in Skiathos.
+This beach is made of white rounded pebbles, and it’s the only beach of this kind in Skiathos.

-The fact that you can get to Lalaria Beach only by boat (there’s no way to get there by car and no way to walk down any walkpath) helps to keep it kind of magical.
+The fact that you can get to Lalaria Beach only by boat (there’s no way to get there by car and no walkpath down the hill) helps to keep it kind of magic.

 Lalaria Beach it’s a pretty pristine beach, so there are no services on place, remember to bring some water with you!

 To get to Lalaria Beach you need to catch one of the many boats leaving from the old Skiathos’ port, that offer many different trips all around Skiathos and/or near greek islands.

 Now, before booking one of these excursions to get to Lalaria Beach and other nice places around Skiathos there are many essential things you need to know.

 With the boat trips in Skiathos you can reach some of the following destinations, one or more with different combinations dependings on the tour and the company you choose: